Home dev

 The Center for Microbial Ecology and Technology (CMET) is a part of the Faculty of Bioscience Engineering at Ghent University.
 CMET is specialized in the study and application of mixed microbial cultures or communities.
 A microbial community consists of several populations, which each represent a functional biological entity and thus a diverse metabolic capacity.
 The assemblage of these biological entities represents -when properly organized- a powerful resource.
 CMET researchers focus on the optimal management of these microbial resources.
 We define it as Microbial Resource Management (MRM), enabling us to develop novel products and (technological) processes to improve our environment or human health in the most sustainable way.

-Event | News
+BEASTIES | News

 Research Projects